notator/ResidentSynthHostTestSite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**main**: the current stable version, which can be used [here](https://james-ingram-act-two.de/open-source/ResidentSynthHost/host.html).
 &nbsp;&nbsp;&nbsp;&nbsp;**testSite**: the unstable development version, which can be tested [here](https://james-ingram-act-two.de/open-source/ResidentSynthHostTestSite/host.html).
 Software synthesizers like the _ResidentSynth_ can be included in any web application as a substitute for end-user hardware.
 I am intending, for example, also to install it as one of the available synthesizers in my _AssistantPerformer_ ([repository](https://github.com/notator/AssistantPerformer), [application](https://james-ingram-act-two.de/open-source/assistantPerformer/assistantPerformer.html)).
+This synthesizer is intended to be installed on a website that knows in advance which presets it needs under particular circumstances.
+Loading time can therefore be minimized by not installing redundant presets.
+It must, however, contain at least one bank containing at least one preset.

 Both the _ResidentSynthHost_ and _ResidentSynth_ are being developed in _this_ repository.